cuulee/contextablejs/README.md

 A Schema can also be used as a custom type object.
 This way you can create a nested data structure by setting a schema instance for a field `type`.
 When a model is created, each schema in a tree of fields will become an instance of a Model - thus we get a tree of models.

-**new Schema({mixins, fields, strict, validatorOptions, typeOptions, handlerOptions, classMethods, classVirtuals, instanceMethods, instanceVirtuals)**
+**new Schema({mixins, fields, strict, validators, types, handlers, classMethods, classVirtuals, instanceMethods, instanceVirtuals)**

 > A class for defining model structure.